 Marshalling can be one of the most rewarding ways to get involved with motor sport up close, and at the VSCC we rely on a huge number of volunteer marshals to help us make our events possible.

 If you do not have an eligible car of your own to compete with then marshalling is the next best way to be closely involved in the Club’s activities.
-The VSCC is proud to boast a dedicated core of marshals, many of whom volunteer for duties at several events each year, making it one of the most social aspects within the Club.
+The VSCC is proud of its dedicated core of marshals, many of whom volunteer for duties at several events each year, making it one of the most social aspects within the Club.

 Duties vary from event to event and with a wide variety of jobs there is something for most ages and abilities.

-The highlight of the Marshals’ year with the VSCC is undoubtedly the annual Marshals’ and Volunteers' Dinner where those volunteers who have attended the most events are invited for a three course meal by way of thanks for their efforts over the year – this is also where the Marshals Awards are given.
+The highlight of the VSCC marshal's year is undoubtedly the annual Marshals & Volunteers Dinner, where those volunteers who have attended the most events enjoy a three course meal by way of thanks for their efforts during the past year; this is also where the Marshals Awards are presented.